 “What have we, the disciples of the true Arhats, of esoteric Buddhism and of Sang-gyas [Buddha] to do with the Shastras and Orthodox Brahmanism?
 There are 100 of thousands of Fakirs, Sannyasis and Sadhus leading the most pure lives, and yet being as they are, on the path of error, never having had an opportunity to meet, see or even hear of us.
 Their forefathers have driven away the followers of the only true philosophy upon earth from India and now it is not for the latter to come to them but for them to come to us if they want us.
 Which of them is ready to become a Buddhist, a Nastika as they call us?
 None.
 Those who have believed and followed us have had their reward.”
 (Morya, The Mahatma Letters to A.P.
 Sinnett, no. 134, Dehra Dun, Dec.
 4)

-The theosophists desired to restore the philosophy and ethic of this once known Wisdom-Religion, that was once the “inheritance of all the nations, the world over (…)” (H.P.
+These Theosophists desired to restore the philosophy and ethic of an archaic Wisdom-religion, that was once the “inheritance of all the nations, the world over (…)” (H.P.
 Blavatsky.
 The Secret Doctrine, Vol. 1, Introductory, p. xvii-xviii.).

 William Quan Judge had stated, that: